exasol/data-science-examples/tutorials/machine-learning/sagemaker-extension/tutorial.md

     ```

 - You need to activate the uploaded container  for your session or the whole system through
 adjusting parameter `SCRIPT_LANGUAGES`.
-Please, keep in mind that
+Please keep in mind, that
 the name of the language alias is assumed to be `PYTHON_SME` in the
 SageMaker-Extension.
 For more details, please check
 [Adding New Packages to Existing Script Languages](https://docs.exasol.com/database_concepts/udf_scripts/adding_new_packages_script_languages.htm).